-- foreign exchange contracts are classified as level 2, even though forward points are quoted in an active and liquid market.
-The forward points themselves are based on interest rate differentials; and - certain P-Notes/warrants are classified as level 2, because they are traded over-the counter and are often priced in a different currency to the underlying security.
+- Foreign exchange contracts are classified as level 2, even though forward points are quoted in an active and liquid market.
+The forward points themselves are based on interest rate differentials; and - Certain P-Notes/warrants are classified as level 2, because they are traded over-the counter and are often priced in a different currency to the underlying security.

-(g) Offsetting Financial Assets and Financial Liabilities
+Note 12 Offsetting Financial Assets and Financial Liabilities